-If you're interested, it is possible to buy a SPOT device on the web.
-A SPOT device can be set to transmit your position at a fixed time each day by e-mail to your family.
+EGRIP camp will have a number of SPOT 3 devices to give to people working away from camp.
+The SPOTS will be set up so that the Field leader receives position updates on remote field teams.
+If you're interested, it is possible to buy these SPOT devices on the web.
+The device can be set to transmit your position at a fixed time each day by e-mail to your family and friends.